aaronburt/guide-aaronburt/docs/install-nginx-proxy-manager.md

 ---

 ## Post-install setup

 The Admin panel should now be available at the ip_address_of_machine:81 and port 80 should return a congratulations page.

-By default the application will ship with a default username and default password, this is majorly insecure to leave as default options even if your port 81 isn't open.
+By default, the application will ship with a default username and default password, this is majorly insecure to leave as default options even if your port 81 isn't open.
 ```
 Email:    admin@example.com
 Password: changeme